Status: Rare casual spring and summer visitor statewide. Federally listed as Threatened.

 Summer: There is one documented record:

-The record cited above was obtained during a secretive marsh bird survey conducted statewide; no other Black Rails were detected during the study (Dinan et al 2018).
+The record cited above was the only documented record obtained during a nine-year series of secretive marsh bird surveys conducted statewide; no other Black Rails were detected during these surveys (Jorgensen et al 2021, Dinan et al 2018).

 There are 13 additional summer reports, nine of which are from Crescent Lake NWR 1978-1995 between dates 18 May-6 Sep; several of these sightings were in 1995, when birds identified as this species were in short sedges and grass at the outer margins of Goose Lake during a period when the water table was unusually high (Larry Malone, pers. comm., Cortelyou 1981, Silcock 1995).
 Only one of these reports was submitted to NOURC; insufficient detail did not allow acceptance (Brogie 1997).
 Searches at Goose Lake in 1997 and 2001 were unsuccessful in locating the species.

 Additional reports are of one “calling incessantly” 24 Jun 2006 at the west end of Calf Creek Valley in Valentine NWR, Cherry Co, a calling bird in extensive sedge wetland at Facus Springs, Morrill Co 9 Jul 2001 (not accepted by NOURC, Jorgensen 2003), a “small black bird” suspected to be this species flushed by a mower in Dodge Co 30 Jun 2011 (not accepted by NOURC, Brogie 2013), and one flushed at Fontenelle Forest, Sarpy Co 27 Aug 2006 (Silcock 2006).